-Canada is a country of extremes – from soaring mountains to rugged coastline, and from arid desert to lush rainforest, it’s a hiker’s paradise just waiting to be explored!
-Year-round locals and international visitors alike lace up their hiking boots and step into this country's natural beauty.
+Canada is a country of extremes – from soaring mountains to rugged coastline, and from arid desert to lush rainforest, it’s a hiker and trail runner’s paradise just waiting to be explored!

-Whether you’re out for a leisurely day-hike through park trails or a strenuous multi-day trek through the backcountry wilds, ensure your trip is a safe one:
+Whether you’re out for a leisurely day-hike or trail run through park trails or a strenuous multi-day trek through the backcountry wilds, ensure your trip is a safe one:

 - Check the weather before you leave and be prepared for it to change.

 - Carry extra food & clothing – a good rule of thumb for day-trippers is to be able to stay out overnight, in case of trouble.

 - Be bear aware and cougar aware.
 Bears and cougars aren’t just in the backcountry – our parks and cities encroach on their habitat.
 Ensure you know what to do if you meet one.

 Canada’s trails are for everyone, so while you’re out there remember:

 - Keep to the trail.
 Shortcuts contribute to erosion and can destroy sensitive growth.

 - Slow your pace and announce your presence/intentions when approaching other users.